-The central conclusion of our work is that people are more inclined to engage in prosocial behavior that might otherwise appear to be inconsequential, actions such as switching off a light-bulb in order to reduce one's impact on climate change, by presenting efficiency savings in terms of potential benefits when aggregated over a large number of people.
-Such collective aggregation can transform demotivating "drop-in-the-bucket" perceptions by making individual actions seem bucket-sized, immediate, important, and boost belief in the effectiveness of many buckets.
+The central conclusion of our work is that people are more inclined to engage in prosocial behavior that might otherwise appear to be inconsequential-actions such as switching off a light bulb to reduce one's impact on climate change-by presenting efficiency savings in terms of potential benefits when aggregated over a large number of people.
+Such collective aggregation can transform demotivating drop-in-the-bucket perceptions by making individual actions seem bucket-sized, immediate, and important and thereby boosting belief in the effectiveness of many buckets.